 Yes!

-Along with taking care of any garbage issues with floating bins, there is wonderful signage along the way.
+Along with addressing any garbage issues with floating bins, there is wonderful signage along the way.
 Signs let you know approximately how long you have to go, and there are also washroom and exit signs.

-If, for some reason, you miss the large sign at Little Beach that states, “Tubers exit here,” you will be sure to see the mass of people congregating in one spot, all dripping wet with inner tubes in their hands!
+If, for some reason, you miss the large sign at Little Beach that reads “Tubers exit here,” you will be sure to see the mass of people congregating in one spot, all dripping wet with inner tubes in hand!

 Don't forget to book your tubes before you go!